lukasbm/lepizig-typst/example/test.typ

 )

 #polylux-slide[
-  need this empty slide at the beginngin due to a bug with state updates
+  need this (almost) empty slide at the beginngin due to a bug with state updates

-  Issue will be resolved _hopefully_ soon.
+  This Issue will be resolved _hopefully_ soon.
 ]

 #title-slide(